 125 West Rosedale Avenue, West Chester, PA, 19382

-The Bachelor of Arts in Communication Studies will give you a variety of career options, including sales and promotion, public relations, social media marketing, media production, media performance, training and consulting, human resources, and politics.
-Many graduates also pursue advanced degrees and professional training in law, business management, communication, and the media.
+The Bachelor of Arts in Communication Studies will prepare you to ethically employ learned strategies across career fields such as sales, corporate communication, human resources, government, entrepreneurship, and non-profits.
+Many of our graduates also pursue advanced degrees and professional training in law, business management, counseling, and social work.
 Our majors often complete a minor in fields such as media and society, journalism, political science, psychology, English, peace and conflict studies, theater, studio art, or women's studies.

 Limited substitutions may be made to the required lower-division courses with the advisor's written consent.
 View all lower division courses